 Time in London

-Any visitor to central London and Londoners alike can check UK time just by raising their eyes near the Parliament.
+Until 2017, visitors to central London and Londoners alike were able to check time in London London and the whole of the UK just by looking up near the Parliament.
 A majestic tower, Elizabeth Tower, houses what is likely the most famous clock in the world, affectionately known as Big Ben.

 The British Parliament has a special section of its site devoted to Big Ben, including questions and answers .